NguyenToanLe/VAE-Palette/README.md

 ### LPIPS Score

 - This score is a perceptual metric based on deep learning.
-It calculates the perceptual similarity between images using features extracted from a pre-trained deep neural network, in this case, the encoder part of Models Genesis ([Zhou et al., 2021](#citation)).
+It calculates the perceptual similarity between images using features extracted from a pre-trained deep neural network, in this case, the encoder part of Models Genesis.
 - LPIPS score has the advantage of capturing the perceptual differences that align more closely with human visual perception.
 - The LPIPS metric passes the original and generated images through a deep neural network to extract features at different layers.
 Then, it is computed as the L1 distance between the feature representations of the image pairs.
 - A lower LPIPS score indicates that the two images are more perceptually similar.